barn2plugins/posts-data-table/readme.txt

 ### Here's the full list of shortcode parameters you can use for this data-table plugin:

-You can see some practical examples of how to build your own Post Tables above, and below you'll find a full list of the shortcode parameters you can use to customize the output of your own Posts Tables:
+You can see some practical examples of how to build your own Post Tables above, and below you'll find a full list of the shortcode parameters you can use to customize the output of your own Posts Tables.
+Remember, most of these options can also be set globally on the plugin settings page at *Settings > Posts Table With Search & Sort*:

 *  **`columns`** - the columns you'd like to show in your table.
 This can be any of the following (comma-separated): id, title, content, category, tags, author, and date.
 Defaults to `title,content,date,author,category`.
 *  **`rows_per_page`** - the number of posts to show on each page of results.
 Set to `false` to disable pagination.
 Defaults to 20 rows per page.